MESD/SettingsBundle/Resources/doc/index.md

 You have two options when it comes to choosing the level at which your settings are defined. `hive` or `cluster`.
 You must decide on the level when you define a new `hive`.
-The default behavior is define settings at the `cluster` level.
+The default behavior is to define settings at the `cluster` level.
 Normally you'll want to define what settings exist, and their default values, at the cluster level because each cluster has different types of settings.
 However, in some situations each cluster will store the same type of settings, but with different